UpendoVentures/OpenContentTemplates/README.md

 3. Go into Edit Mode in DNN with a superuser account.
 4. Choose `Edit Global Settings` from the actions menu (one of the last menu items).
 5. Find the `Github Templates Repository` setting.
-6. Add a comma, then copy/paste the following value:  `,UpendoVentures/OpenContentTemplates`.
-(Leave out the period.)
+6. Now, copy/paste the following value:  `,UpendoVentures/OpenContentTemplates`.
+(Leave out the period, but include the comma.)
 7. Save your update.

 Now, when you choose to create a new template, all of these templates are available in addition to any others you might already have on your site.